anthonyle1/ai201-project1-unofficial-guide-starter/README.md

 ```

 **How source attribution is surfaced in the response:**
 The sources used for each chunk are saved when retrieving the chunks alongside the source text.
 Afterward, the related texts fill the "retrived from:" section on the Gradle UI.
+Additionally, the prompt includes "Additionally, cite the source(s) used to help generate the response", which tells the Groq client/LLM to ensure facts are cited with relevant sources found in the metadata of each chunk.

 ---